 2. Keyword stuffing

 Keyword stuffing is not a side dish at Thanksgiving.
 It’s a black hat tactic that involves stuffing a bunch of keywords and phrases into one webpage or article.
-If you’re practicing keyword stuffing, you’re probably using irrelevant keywords as well.
+If you’re practicing keyword stuffing, you’re probably using irrelevant keywords as well in keyword stuffing.

 In the past, this practice tricked the search engines into giving weight to a stuffed page based on all the keywords present.
 However, today, it doesn’t work.
 It’s not even worth trying.
 Search engines know when keywords have been overused.